acsellers/mussed/README.md

 mussed
 ======

-Mussed is an implementation of moustache that maps to text/template/parse Trees instead of being a complete template library.
+Mussed is a nearly mustache template library that maps to text/template/parse Trees instead of being a complete template library.

+== Divergences from Mustache

+* Divergences will only remove whitespace that is within the {{ and }} calls.